Clifford-Yen/HerculesDoc/source/_build/html/_sources/rst/input/output.rst.txt

     ..
 TODO: The difference between engineering depth and bedrock depth needs to be explained.

-To better understand the format of the output files for stations, refer to the section :ref:`Station outputs`.
+To better understand the format of the station output files, refer to the section :ref:`Station outputs`.

 Output for planes